victorchall/EveryDream2trainer/doc/DATA.md

 ## Number of images

 You should probably start with less than 100 images, until you get a feel for training.
-When you are ready, ED2 supports up to tens of thousands of images.
+When you are ready, ED2 supports up to hundreds of thousands of images.

 ## Image size and quality
 ED2 supports `.jpg`, `.jpeg`, `.png`, `.bmp`, `.webp`, and `.jfif` image formats.

 Current recommendation is _at least_ 1 megapixel (ex 1024x1024, 1100x900, 1300x800, etc).
 That being said, technology continues to advance rapidly.
 ED2 has no problem handling 4K images, so it's up to you to pick the appropriate trade-off with disk and network costs.

+Bare minimum recommended size is 512x512.
 Scaling images up is not a great idea though, though it may be tolerable as a very small percentage of your data set.
-If you only have 512x512 images, don't try training at 768.
+If you only have 512x512 images, don't try to train at 768.

 Use high quality, in-focus, low-noise, images, capturing the concept(s) under training with high fidelity wherever possible.